sethvoltz/streamdeck-dark-mode-toggle/README.md

 ## Installation

-1. Download the latest release from the [releases page](releases-page).
+1. Download the latest release from the [releases page][releases-page].
 2. Double-click the `.streamDeckPlugin` file to install.
 3. Add the "Dark Mode Toggle" action to your Stream Deck.